 Australians use online providers to legally bet on a variety of sports, with popular choices including horse racing, rugby (the National Rugby League), football (“soccer”) and, of course, cricket.
 According to a survey by Sweeney Sports, 59% of Australians are interested in cricket, more than any other sport.

-There are other big annual betting events, such as the Australian F1 Grand Prix, but another fan favorite is Australian rules football.
+There are other big annual betting events, such as the Australian F1 Grand Prix, but another fan favourite is Australian rules football.
 Few people outside the country know much about it, but Australian rules football, particularly the Australian Football League (AFL), is extremely popular across the nation.
 In some of the southern states, it even trumps cricket and the Nation Rugby League.

 Aussie rules attracts more live spectators each year than any other sport in the country, so it’s no wonder that Australian rules football betting is a popular pastime for many Australians, with online top bookmakers offering Aussie rules betting markets for all the league games and major matches.